chaitanya3loq/grafana/docs/sources/installation/upgrading.md

 ### Authentication and security

-If your using Grafana's builtin, LDAP (without Auth Proxy) or OAuth authentication all users will be required to login upon the next visit after the upgrade.
+If you are using Grafana's builtin, LDAP (without Auth Proxy) or OAuth authentication all users will be required to login upon the next visit after the upgrade.

 If you have `cookie_secure` set to `true` in the `session` section you probably want to change the `cookie_secure` to `true` in the `security` section as well.
 Ending up with a configuration like this: